vibbits/irefindex/README.txt

 Initialising the Database
 -------------------------

+(Note that you can defer this step until you are ready to import data, described in the "Importing Source Data" section below.)

 Once the database system has been started, the database used by this software can be initialised using the following command: